dgsasha/qualia-gtk-theme/README.md

 Options:
     -o, --old       Removes the old version of the theme (dg-gnome-theme).
     -v, --verbose   Verbose mode.
+    -d, --dry-run   Similar to verbose mode, except nothing is actually deleted.
     -h, --help      Show this screen.

 Run './uninstall.py' followed by any number of the above themes to choose what to uninstall.
 Or run './uninstall.py' with no arguments to uninstall the entire theme.

-Run './uninstall.py firefox' to remove the theme from all firefox variants.
+Run './uninstall.py firefox' to remove the theme from all Firefox variants.
 ```

 <div align="center">